 What I’ve learned:

 I know about strong fundraising practices.
-At the suggestion of our largest private funder, I was appointed the first development officer at Domus back in 2001 after working for Domus for two years writing grants and managing the creation of the organization’s first school.
+At the suggestion of our largest private funder, I was appointed the first development officer at Domus back in 2001 after working for there for two years writing grants and managing the creation of the organization’s first school.
 That funder also paid for me to be coached by a savvy, experienced development professional.
 I created and led a fundraising team, then co-led our team after my 2008 France sabbatical.
 Annual private fundraising went from $0 in 1999 to $6M+ in 2016.

 I know about healthy organizational cultures: what’s good for teams, how to deliver the type of coaching each employee needs so she can excel, and what leadership training will help you build the skills you and your team need to increase your cohesiveness and effectiveness.
 I’ve been in workplaces with healthy cultures and unhealthy ones.
 I can tell you what you need to do to get better, and I can help you do it.